Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Morse-Conley-Floer homology

 is a finite dimensional chain complex over the critical points of $\A^\epsilon_{\text{CR}}$ in $\mathcal{N}$.
 The homology of the chain complex is defined as

 which is the \emph{Floer homology} of the triple $(\epsilon,h;\mathcal{N})$.
+The above construction needs the genericity since the structure Theorem~\ref{struc12} guarantees the topology of the flow line spaces discussed above.
+The isolation property guarantees that every flow line space associated with a closed interval contains both ends.
 A priori the Floer homology depends on the three parameters $\epsilon$, $h$ and $\mathcal{N}$.
 Basic properties of the Cauchy-Riemann equations can be used to show various invariance properties of the Floer homology.

 \begin{prop}[\cite{MR987770}] Let $\mathcal{N} \subset C^1([0,\pi])$ be a closed set and let $(\epsilon_s,h_s)_{s\in [0,1]}$ be a homotopy.
 Suppose that \begin{enumerate} \item[(i)] $\mathcal{N}$ is an isolating neighborhood for every pair $(\epsilon_s,h_s)$, $s\in [0,1]$; \item [(ii)] the pairs $(\epsilon_0,h_0)$ and $(\epsilon_1,h_1)$ are generic. \end{enumerate} Then, $\HF_k(\epsilon_0,h_0;\mathcal{N}) \cong \HF_k(\epsilon_1,h_1;\mathcal{N})$ for all $k$, and concatenations of homotopies yield compositions of isomorphisms. \end{prop}